 - 2.5.1 The CRO shall be replaced with prior approval of the Board of Directors.
-In case when the CRO will be replaced, the Bank shall report the same to the SES of the BSP within five (5) days from the time it has been approved by the Board of Directors. - 2.5.2 The reporting of the CRO's replacement shall be handled by the Office of the Corporate Secretary.
+In case when the CRO will be replaced, the Bank shall report the same to the appropriate supervising department of the BSP within five (5) days from the time it has been approved by the Board of Directors. - 2.5.2 The reporting of the CRO's replacement shall be handled by the Office of the Corporate Secretary. - 2.6 Duties and Responsibilities of the Chief Risk Officer 138 - 2.6.1 The CRO shall be responsible for overseeing the risk management function and shall support the Board in the development of the risk appetite and risk appetite statement of the Bank and for translating the risk appetite into risk limits structure. - 2.6.2 He shall be responsible to propose enhancements to risk management policies, process, and systems to ensure that the Bank's risk management capabilities are sufficiently robust and effective to fully support strategic objectives and risk-taking activities.

-$^{^{129}}$ MORB Section 137 Confirmation of the Election
+137 MORB Section 137 Confirmation of the Election